 After the tour of the boardinghouse, we meandered the old-fashioned garden as well as the rolling lawn down to the Lieutenant River.
 You can just imagine the painters who lived here a century ago deciding where to set up their easels to paint the beautiful landscape (in fact we passed some young families who were doing just that, the Museum offers landscape painting activities on Sundays during the warmer weather).
 Next, we had lunch at the Museum’s outdoor lunch spot “Café Flo.”
 What a relaxing time at our table with a glass of wine and such a beautiful view of the river and marsh.
 Our meal was delicious and gave us a nice pause before going back into the Krieble Art Gallery to see its exhibition.

-Other amenities: Seasonal Dining Onsite and Year-Round Dining Nearby, Gift Shop, Parking, Printed Guides, Self-guided tours, Group Tour Packages.
+Other amenities: Seasonal Dining Onsite and Year-Round Dining Nearby, Gift Shop, Parking, Printed Guides, Self-guided tours, Group Tour Packages, Walking trails.